iv-org/invidious/README.md

 ### Extensions

-We highly recommend the use of [Privacy Redirect](https://github.com/SimonBrazell/privacy-redirect), a browser extension that automatically redirects Youtube URLs to any Invidious instance.
+We highly recommend the use of [Privacy Redirect](https://github.com/SimonBrazell/privacy-redirect#get), a browser extension that automatically redirects Youtube URLs to any Invidious instance and replaces embedded youtube videos on other websites with invidious.

-The documentation contains a list of browser extensions that are recommended to use in addtition to Invidious.
+The documentation contains a list of browser extensions that we recommended to use along with Invidious.

 You can read more here: https://docs.invidious.io/Extensions.md